 - A. All hazardous waste must be placed into containers that are adequate to contain the material until final disposal.
 Examples are as follows: - a.
 The original container. - b.
 Container that is compatible with the waste that can be securely closed, sealed, and will not leak. - c.
 EHS supplied waste containers, if compatible with waste contents. - B. Before placing hazardous waste in the container, it must be labeled with the intended contents, using IUPAC chemical names, and the words "Hazardous Waste."
 This label must be on the outside of the closed collection container.
 If many smaller containers are inside, the outer container must be closed and labeled.
-Simply labeling an open container, pail, drum, or cart containing unlabeled waste(s) is a violation - C. Fill containers to 95% capacity or less.
-Always leave 5% headspace for the waste to expand during transportation. - D. Do not combine hazardous waste with any other materials or wastes.
-If they are combined, then the entire mixture is classified as hazardous waste. - E. Acutely Hazardous Waste (P List) which are unused commercial chemical products and contaminated items, must be managed in 1 quart containers or smaller.
+Simply labeling an open container, pail, drum, or cart containing unlabeled waste(s) is a violation. - a.
+Fill containers to 95% capacity or less.
+Always leave 5% headspace for the waste to expand during transportation. - b.
+Do not combine hazardous waste with any other materials or wastes.
+If they are combined, then the entire mixture is classified as hazardous waste. - c.
+Acutely Hazardous Waste (P List) which are unused commercial chemical products and contaminated items, must be managed in 1 quart containers or smaller.
 Also, non-specific source acutely hazardous waste (only including F020, F021, F022, F023, F026, F027, and F035 on the F List) must be managed in 1 quart containers, or smaller.
-If the container is full you must contact EHS at 304-293-3792 to have the waste removed within 3 calendar days.
-If using 1 quart containers cannot be accomplished, contact EHS for other options for your specific laboratory. - F. Secondary containment, especially during collection activities, is highly recommended. - G. Certain combinations of chemicals are explosive, poisonous, or hazardous in other ways.
-Wastes can react in the same manner.
-Laboratory personnel SHALL ENSURE that different types of chemicals and wastes are segregated so that a substance cannot accidentally come into contact with an incompatible substance.
-Here are a few incompatible mixtures that must be avoided:
+If the container is full, you must contact EHS at 304-293-3792 to have the waste removed within 3 calendar days including weekends and holidays.
+If using 1-quart containers cannot be accomplished, contact EHS for other options for your specific laboratory.
+Refer to Section 5.2.9 of this procedure for more information on P-Listed waste. - C. Secondary containment, especially during collection activities, is highly recommended. - D. Certain combinations of chemicals are explosive, poisonous, or hazardous when mixed.
+Laboratory personnel SHALL ENSURE that wastes are segregated so that a substance cannot accidentally come into contact with another incompatible substance.
+Here are a few examples of incompatible mixtures that must be avoided:

 - a.
 Corrosives (acids) react with caustics (bases). - b.
-Cyanides react with acids. - c.
+Some cyanides react with acids to form toxic fumes. - c.
 Oxidizers can react violently with combustible materials (paper, common solvents) and may cause a fire. - d.
 Hydrides (e.g., sodium hydride) can react with water to form flammable gas. - e.
-Phosphides (e.g., sodium phosphide) can react with water to form toxic gas. - f.
+Phosphides (e.g., sodium phosphide) can react with water to form toxic fumes. - f.
 Unsaturated compounds (carbonyls, double bonds, etc.) may polymerize violently in the presence of acids or bases. - g.
 Hydrogen peroxide/acetic acid solutions may explode when heated. - h.
 Hydrogen peroxide/sulfuric acid mixtures are susceptible to spontaneous and unpredictable chemical reaction. - i.
-Water reactives, primary metals, and pyrophorics must be stored individually. - H. Highly hazardous, time sensitive, reactive, and/or shock sensitive waste requires specialized handling and disposal.
+Water reactives, primary metals, and pyrophorics must be stored individually. - E. Highly hazardous, time sensitive, reactive, and/or shock sensitive waste requires specialized handling and disposal.
 BEFORE HANDLING, Contact EHS (304-293-3792) for guidance, hazard information, and/or removal.